PerrfQ/WheelClamp/Readme.md

 Note: The exports are asynchronous and return false.
 Listen for the wheelclamp:notify event for success/failure messages (e.g., "Wheel clamp applied.", "You are not authorized to perform this action!").

+Optional.
+If using a script u can use Config.EnableItems to enable applying clamp as an item in your inventory.
+Just add to inventory system "Wheel Clamp" for OX Inventory: ['wheelclamp'] = {
+    label = 'Wheel Clamp',
+    weight = 10,
+    stack = false,
+    close = true,
+    description = 'A device to clamp vehicle wheels.'
+}